EPFL-bADAboum/website/_includes/question3.md

 <h3> Actors </h3>

 We will now conduct the same analysis steps but for actors.
-We could expect to see an inverse phenomenon: the audience might be biased towards their favorite actors and give good ratings even if the jury does not consider that the movie deserves an oscar.
+We could expect to see an inverse phenomenon: the audience might be biased towards their favorite actors and give good ratings even if the jury does not consider that the movie deserves an Oscar.
 In fact, an actor is more prone to familiarize an audience as he directly appears in the movie and generates more emotion.

 <br>